 Functional-Interfaces

-Functional interfaces are a key concept in Java 8 and later versions, representing interfaces that contain exactly one abstract method, also known as Single Abstract Method (SAM) interfaces.
-This design allows for the use of lambda expressions, which provide a concise way to express instances of functional interfaces.
+Functional interfaces are a key concept introduced in Java 8, representing interfaces that contain exactly one abstract method, also known as Single Abstract Method (SAM) interfaces.
+This characteristic allows them to be used as the basis for lambda expressions, which provide a concise way to express instances of functional interfaces.
 While the use of the @FunctionalInterface annotation is not mandatory, it helps enforce the rule of having a single abstract method, ensuring that the interface remains suitable for lambda expressions.
-Java’s standard library includes numerous built-in functional interfaces, facilitating functional programming practices within object-oriented programming paradigms.
+Java’s standard library includes numerous built-in functional interfaces, facilitating functional programming practices within the object-oriented paradigm.

 Functional Interfaces